MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 *   [adaptivecards.io/visualizer](https://adaptivecards.io/visualizer)

 >[!TIP]
-> 1. The speak object of an Adaptive Card needs to be copied to the Message for Cortana to speak the text.
+> 1. The speak object of an Adaptive Card needs to be copied to the Message for Cortana to speak the text; and
-> 1. The speak object text needs to be wrapped in SSML `speak` tags.
+> 1. The speak object text needs to be wrapped in SSML `<speak>` tags (if it is not already).

  The following text block provides the title text for the sample card in the Adaptive Cards Visualizer.